-- Commitment – in this phase, the municipality acquires the status of Zero Waste Candidate City and needs to create and present their own certification roadmap, under specific requirements.
+- Commitment – the municipality acquires the status of Zero Waste Candidate City and needs to create and present their own certification roadmap, under specific requirements.
 Download in your own language all the documents related to the Zero Waste Cities Certification (ZWC) here.

 - Implementation – the municipality then has a maximum of 2 years to implement and complete the Certification scorecard and submit evidence to the formal auditor in order to be certified.

-- Certification – after a successful third party assessment focusing on the performance level and impact, the Candidate Municipality becomes a Zero Waste Certified City.
+- Certification – after a successful third party assessment focusing on the performance level and impact, the Candidate municipality becomes a Zero Waste Certified City.
 Have a look at our Certification criteria for Certified Cities.
 Download in your own language all the documents related to the Zero Waste Cities Certification (ZWC) here.

-- Yearly improvements – following its Certification, a Municipality must carry out yearly improvements to monitor and enhance the outcomes achieved.
-They will be subjected to new audit processes every 3 years to confirm the Certification status, with the possibility to level up under a 5-star system.
+- Yearly improvements – following its Certification, the municipality must carry out yearly improvements to monitor and enhance the outcomes achieved.
+It will be subjected to new audit processes every 3 years to confirm the Certification status, with the possibility to level up under a 5-star system.